 - Housing Element Parcel Tool (HELPR): The HELPR tool is a readily available mapping and data tool available to SCAG member agencies and partners.
-The tool drills down on parcel specific data and demographics which will support the development of housing plans and general plan updates. - Local Information Services Team (LIST): SCAG has created the "Local Information Services Team" to support the roll out of the Regional Data Platform (RDP) and other housing and data support needs.

-5. SCAG Aerial Imagery Project 2020-21 Update: The flyovers have been completed and an introductory meeting was held with the vendor, EagleView.
+The tool drills down on parcel specific data and demographics which will support the development of housing plans and general plan updates. - Local Information Services Team (LIST): SCAG has created the "Local Information Services Team" to support the roll out of the Regional Data Platform (RDP) and other housing and data support needs. - 4.
+SCAG Broadband Action Plan: At the February 4th SCAG Regional Council (RC) Meeting, the SCAG RC adopted a resolution which directs SCAG staff to develop a "Broadband Action Plan."
+The development of an action plan would provide a model resolution and policy paper for local jurisdictions, pursue funding opportunities and partnerships to assist local jurisdictions with broadband implementation, convene a working group, and further support broadband planning and data research.
+These efforts would also be developed to complement SCAG's ongoing efforts to support an Inclusive Economic Recovery and efforts supporting Racial Equity and Social Justice. - 5.
+SCAG Aerial Imagery Project 2020-21 Update: The flyovers have been completed and an introductory meeting was held with the vendor, EagleView.
 The meeting was offered to member jurisdictions and stakeholders to introduce some of the new products provided as a part of the project, which includes high resolution imagery, ortho imagery and other products.
 SCAG is working with the county to finalize an MOU prior to requesting local contributions for supporting the program.